okany/easypython/README.md

 * test31 - recovers a binary search tree with 2 replaced nodes
 * test32 - finds list of all unique triplets in a list of integers satisfying a+b+c=0 in non-descending order
 * test33 - reads a text file and creates another text file with the reversed file content
+* test34 - finds starting position of substrings in a string S where each substring is a combination of all substrings provided in a list L